FasterXML/jackson-databind/README.md

     Map<String, ResultValue> results = mapper.readValue(jsonSource,
        new TypeReference<String, ResultValue>() { } );
     // why extra work?
 Java Type Erasure will prevent type detection otherwise
+    // note: no extra effort needed for serialization

 But wait!
 There is more!